Pauldevillers/machine_learning_projects/README.md

 # machine_learning_projects

-In this repository, you will find my own machine learning project.
+In this repository, you will find my own machine learning projects.

+Here is the list of my researches: